philipho11/wallgo/README.md

 bash
 python wall_go.py

+# Debugging experience with AI

+I tested and found that the initial board setup and pieces placement is fine.
+But in the main game loop, after a player moves their piece, they can continue moving it multiple times instead of being forced to place a wall and end their turn.
+AI can fix the code in one go.

 # Ask AI to understand more about python related programming techniques
+It is worthwhile for AI to teach me more about the domain (game) specific programming techniques.

 ## What is the major purpose of pygame module here?